AI-Commandos/LLaMa2lang/README.md

 `pip install -r requirements.txt`

 2. Convert the Open Assistant dataset to prompt-assistant pairs.
+You can optionally skip this step to use our dataset from Huggingface.

 `python create_pairs.py instruct.json`

 3. Translate to the desired target language.
 Replace NL with your target language and make sure the output folder `translated_instruct` exists.
 The output folder is used to create checkpoints as a full translate takes a lot of time.
+First the code checks if the input dataset exists on disk.
+If that fails, it tries to retrieve the dataset from Huggingface.

+`python translate_pairs.py UnderstandLing/oasst1_instruct nl translated_instruct/ 100`

+or

-`python translate_pairs.py instruct.json nl translated_instruct/`
+`python translate_pairs.py instruct.json nl translated_instruct/ 100`

 4. Fine-tune LLaMa2